jose0luis41/nodejs-server/README.md

 ## Database setup

-Name the database "takumDB", or change the name whitin script.js by new one instead the current name.
+Name the database `node script.js`, or change the name whitin script.js file by new one instead the current name.